cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 > | Dest | Registers | `retile_D()` |

 ## Register Copy and MMA
 Unlike the GMEM->SMEM transaction where we copy the whole tile in one go, we can pseudo-pipeline the fragment loads while performing the GEMM loop across dimension K. For the tiled MMA, we MMA over dim-K, loading the next tile fragment every iteration.
-This interleaves the `ldmatrix` load with some compute and might save a bit of time due to mem controller and tensor core overlap (functional units can execute independently).
-But mainly, by explicitly telling the compiler when it needs to have certain fragments ready, we can conserve register pressure by only having them available when they are needed.
+This interleaves the `ldmatrix` load with some compute and might save a bit of time due to memory controller and tensor core overlap (functional units can execute independently).
+But mainly, by explicitly telling the compiler when certain fragments need to be ready, we can conserve register pressure by only having them available when they are needed.
 In our case, if we prefetch the next block every iteration, we only really need two register fragments available at any time.

 ### MMA Shape